Museum of Farnham

-Wilmer House was purchased by Waverley Borough Council from Surrey County Council in 2012.
+Willmer House was purchased by Waverley Borough Council from Surrey County Council in 2012.
 The new owners began a £92,000 restoration of the façade but this was halted in 2017 when the condition was found to be much worse than thought.
 The council was notified that significant repair work was required in 2018 and since then scaffolding has been erected to protect the public from any falling masonry, this has partially obscured the façade.

 The costs of the repairs prohibited immediate work and had the potential to threaten the future of the museum in the building.
 In October 2021 Waverley Borough Council indicated that it intended to relinquish ownership of the museum to an independent trust, as it was judged to make applying for grants easier.
 In September 2022 the council bid for more than £600,000 of funding from the Arts Council England to restore the façade.
 If granted this would still leave a shortfall of around £200,000, towards which local councillors started a crowdfunding campaign.